2019 Rally Mexico: Championship standings prior to the event

 Ott Tänak and Martin Järveoja led both the drivers' and co-drivers' championships for the first time in their career, with a seven-point ahead of Thierry Neuville and Nicolas Gilsoul.
 Six-time world champions Sébastien Ogier and Julien Ingrassia were third, a further nine points behind.
 In the World Rally Championship for Manufacturers, defending manufacturers' champions Toyota Gazoo Racing WRT held a one-point lead over Hyundai Shell Mobis WRT.

 In the World Rally Championship-2 Pro standings, Gus Greensmith and Elliott Edmondson held a four-point lead ahead of Kalle Rovanperä and Jonne Halttunen in the drivers' and co-drivers' standings respectively.
 Mads Østberg and Torstein Eriksen were third, eleven points further back.
 In the manufacturers' championship, M-Sport Ford WRT led Škoda Motorsport by sixteen points, with eleven-point-behind Citroën Total in third.

 In the World Rally Championship-2 standings, Ole Christian Veiby and Jonas Andersson led the drivers' and co-drivers' standings by fifteen points respectively.
 Yoann Bonato and Benjamin Boulloud were second, with Adrien Fourmaux and Renaud Jamoul in third in each standings, another eight points behind.

 Entry list

-The following crews entered into the rally.
+The following crews entered the rally.
 The event was open to crews competing in the World Rally Championship, World Rally Championship-2, WRC-2 Pro and privateer entries not registered to score points in any championship.
 A total of twenty-three entries were received, with ten crews entered with World Rally Cars and five entered the World Rally Championship-2.
 Only one crew was nominated to score points in the Pro class.